Peoples Temple: Changes and "religious communalism"

 Jones had read extensively about Father Divine, the founder of the International Peace Mission movement.
 Jones and members of the Temple visited Divine several times, while Jones studied his writings and tape recordings of his sermons.
 The Temple printed Divine's texts for its members and began to preach that members should abstain from sex and only adopt children.

 In 1959, Jones tested the new fiery rhetorical style that Divine had used in a sermon.
 His speech captivated members with lulls and crescendos, as Jones challenged individual members in front of the group.
 The speech also marked the beginning of the Temple's underlying "us versus them" message.
 Jones carefully wove in that the Temple's home for senior citizens was established on the basis "From each according to his ability, to each according to his need", quoting Karl Marx's Critique of the Gotha Program.
 He did so knowing that his Christian audience would recognize the similarities with text from the Acts of the Apostles (4:34–35) which stated: "distribution was made to each as any had need."
 Jones would repeatedly cite that passage to paint Jesus as a communist, while at the same time attacking much of the text of the Bible.

 The Temple began tightening control over its organization, asking more of its members than did other churches.
 It required that members spend Thanksgiving and Christmas with its Temple "family" rather than with blood relatives, the beginning of a process to wean members from outside contact and redirect their lives toward a total commitment to the Temple and its goals.
 Jones began to offer a deal towards a socialist collective, which he called "religious communalism", in which members would donate their material possessions to the Temple in exchange for the Temple meeting all those members' needs.
-Pastor Ijames was one of the first to commit.
+Pastor James was one of the first to commit.